tlack/xacto/README.md

 - JavaScript really sucks but we're stuck with it.
 I want to write JS that's as concise and meaningful as [Q by Kx](http://kx.com).

 - One size does not fit all.
-I want to be able to make websites that have app-tuned customizable data stores.
+As my needs become more complex, I want to tune how I store and scan my data.
+I want to be able to spawn mini-databases and hybrids.

 - Every external dependency is a risk factor.
 Remove as many as possible.
 I want to work without MySQL or Redis or 500mb of npms or anything but Node